-For chunkier knits, try using yarn for your... stitching.
+For chunkier knits, try using the yarn for your stitching.
 Crewel wool would also work well on a fine knit.Continue to 3 of 4 below.

 03 of 04

 When choosing a pattern to work with, start with something simple.
-As you feel more comfortable, select something with more details, or add them yourself.
+If you feel more comfortable, then you may select something with more details, or add them yourself.
 The "M" pattern in the example is from the free monogram pattern set.

 Stitch through the material and the knitwear as you would with any other embroidery, but avoid pulling the stitches too tight.
 Most items like this need to have a bit of stretch, and making the stitches tight would prevent that.Continue to 4 of 4 below.